mitodl/release-script/README.md

     returns the branch hash for the deployed Micromasters release-candidate.
 6. There are three deployment servers, ci, rc, and production.
-7. Tag the ``release`` branch with the version number and push the tag to the remote.
-For example, these commands create an annotated tag for version 0.3.0 and push the tag to the remote.
-(You don't need to specify the sha of the commit if you're on the branch you want to tag.)

-        git tag -a -m "Release 0.3.0" v0.3.0 <sha of commit>
-        git push --follow-tags

 ## Troubleshooting